 e-mail: mail@dzbank.de

-You can contact our data protection officer at the same address bottom (DZ BANK AG)
+You can contact our data protection officer at the same address as mentioned above (DZ BANK AG)

 or via